-Tests such as electroencephalogram (EMG) are used to examine the electrical activity in your brain.
+Tests such as electroencephalogram (EEG) are used to examine the electrical activity in your brain.
 Brain scans such as an MRI may be performed, but they may not be helpful in making a definitive diagnosis.

 There is no known successful treatment for kuru.
 Prions that cause kuru can’t be easily destroyed.
 Brains contaminated with prions remain infectious even when preserved in formaldehyde for years.

 As there is no cure for it, people with it may lapse into a coma within six to 12 months after experiencing initial symptoms.

 Kuru is exceptionally rare.
 It’s only contracted by ingesting infected brain tissue or coming into contact with sores infected with kuru prions.
 Governments and societies sought to prevent the disease in the mid-20th century by discouraging the social practice of cannibalism.
 According to NINDS, the disease has almost completely vanished.

 The incubation period of kuru — the time between initial infection and the appearance of symptoms — can be as long as 30 years.
 Cases have been reported long after the practice of cannibalism has ceased.

 Today, kuru is rarely diagnosed.
 Symptoms similar to those of kuru more likely indicate another serious neurological disorder or spongiform disease.